webninjataylor/FoundationPress-GBO/README.md

 ## Background
 This theme is based on FoundationPress (https://foundationpress.olefredrik.com/), cloned from version 2.10.4 of [the FoundationPress WordPress theme](https://github.com/olefredrik/FoundationPress).
 The origin of this repo was switched to upstream with `$ git remote rename origin upstream`, and the remote was set to this repo with `$ git remote set-url origin git@github.com:webninjataylor/FoundationPress-GBO.git`.
 This combination allows for future updates to this theme through manual, controlled merging from the parent.

+## Requirements

+**This project requires [Node.js](http://nodejs.org) v4.x.x to v6.11.x to be installed on your machine.** Please be aware that you might encounter problems with the installation if you are using the most current Node version (bleeding edge) with all the latest features.

+FoundationPress uses [Sass](http://Sass-lang.com/) (CSS with superpowers).
+In short, Sass is a CSS pre-processor that allows you to write styles more effectively and tidy.

+The Sass is compiled using libsass, which requires the GCC to be installed on your machine.
+Windows users can install it through [MinGW](http://www.mingw.org/), and Mac users can install it through the [Xcode Command-line Tools](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/).

+If you have not worked with a Sass-based workflow before, I would recommend reading [FoundationPress for beginners](https://foundationpress.olefredrik.com/posts/tutorials/foundationpress-for-beginners), a short blog post that explains what you need to know.

 ## Getting Started
 - Clone this repository (Note: you may need to check the repo connections to origin and upstream with `$ git remote -v`)
 - `$ npm install`
 - `$ npm run build` for changes to CSS and JS bundles, then FTP individual files
-- `$ npm run package` for entire theme, then unzip and FTP everything or just upload zip and activate (delete old theme if using this method)
+- `$ npm run package` for entire theme, then upload zip and activate (delete old theme if using this method)

 ## Features Beyond FoundationPress
 - FontAwesome is included within the SASS files